 About

 I am originally from Seattle.
 I received my bachelor's degree from the University of Chicago in 2023 in computer science and mathematics.
 While I was there, I produced a paper in representation theory.
-After graduating, I moved back to Seattle and worked at Amazon for two years in the hardware engineering organization within AWS.
-On my first team, I worked on the platform for managing baseboard management controllers, which live on a secondary out-of-band network and do things like turning servers on and off.
-On my second team, I worked on automating the recovery of servers whose failures had been attributed to BIOS defects.
-In September 2025, I left Amazon and began to devote most of my energy to studying Greek and Latin.
-I made significant progress; I can now fluently read some simpler Latin passages from antiquity.
-In January 2026, I moved to New York City.
+After graduating, I moved back to Seattle and worked at Amazon for two years in the hardware engineering organization within AWS, first on an out-of-band networking team, then on the BIOS team.
+In January 2026, I moved to New York City, and in March 2026, I decided to devote the rest of my career to mitigating existential risk from AI.

-My other interests include the Lindy Hop, the original and best swing dance form, and singing music in the barbershop style.
+My other interests include the Lindy Hop, the original swing dance form, and singing music in the barbershop style.
+I vibe coded a neat tool for exploring barbershop tuning, check it out!